Learning the Mobile Home Floor Plan

-I wrote several articles recently about new model homes.
-When looking at a new home, you need to know how to read a mobile home floor plan.
-While some retail locations have homes onsite you can walk through, they also are likely to have a number of home models you can purchase or customize.
-If you can’t walk through in person, it’s good to know how to read a floor plan.
+If you are looking to buy a new manufactured home, it’s important that you know how to read and make sense of manufactured and mobile home floor plans.
+While some mobile home dealers will likely have homes onsite that you can walk through, they also are likely to have a number of home models that you can purchase or customize.
+Being familiar with the floorplan will make it easier for you to understand the home’s layout when walk-throughs aren’t an option.

 Floor plans tell you about a home.
 Of course, it will show the size of the home.
 But a good floor plan also will tell you the size of the rooms, the way the doors open for those rooms, even where the appliances are in the kitchen and bathroom.
-Know these features – they can help you pick out the right model of mobile or manufactured home for you.
+Get to know these features, they will ensure that you choose the best make and model for your manufactured home.

-To start with, a floor plan is drawn from a bird’s eye view.
-That means that it is drawn from above, as if the roof had was removed and you were looking down on it.
-You can pick out the main rooms pretty easily.
+To start, a floor plan is drawn from a bird’s eye view.
+Meaning it’s drawn from above – as if the roof was removed and you were looking down on it.
+Here you can identify the main rooms pretty easily.
+Take a look at the photo below showcasing a multi-section manufactured home.

 To start with, all the walls are solid lines.
 (On some floor plans, they are filled in with a pattern.)
 The breaks in these lines indicate doors, windows and openings between rooms.

 Can you find the front door?
 It’s in the living room.
 Imagine walking into this home.
-You can see what areas of the floor are carpeted (they are in brown), and the areas that are tiled (the crosshatch pattern).
-This home has an “open floor plan” – notice that there is not a wall between the living area and the kitchen.
+You can see which areas of the floor are carpeted (in brown), and the areas that are tiled (the grid pattern).
+This home has what’s considered to be an “open floor plan” – notice that there is not a wall between the living area and the kitchen.

 In addition, notice that this mobile home has a second door to the outside through the Utility room.
 Notice the ways the doors are drawn.
 On the front door, the door swings into the living area.
 On the back door, it swings outside.
 Of course, that is fairly common.
 The reason it matters is that now you can see which way all the doors swing – and that can make a difference in where you plan on putting your furniture.